rust-lang/rust/src/doc/guide.md

 `println!` was a function, it could still do this type checking, but it would happen at run time rather than compile time.

 We can check this out using a special flag to `rustc`.
-This code, in a file `print.rs`:
+Put this code in a file called `print.rs`:

 ```{rust}
 fn main() {